9 December 2020

 Third time lucky we get back to normal but only for around 5 seconds before timing out again!

 These sort of time-outs were not disconnections.
-The router was still making a 4G connection but the response time was so slow that webpages would simply give up trying to load.
+The router still had a 4G connection but the response time was so slow that webpages would simply give up trying to load.

 I’d intended to capture a wide range of screenshots from different speed test sites and servers.
 However the results were all so pitiful there is little to be gained by going into much detail, but I have included a few examples below.

-To rule out any problems with my router I also tested in my 2016 model iPhone SE and Huawei’s latest and greatest 5G router, the Huawei CPE Pro 2.
+To rule out any problems with my router I also tested in my 2016 model iPhone SE and finally in Huawei’s latest and greatest 5G router, the Huawei CPE Pro 2.

 Representing slightly older tech, the B593 and iPhone recorded very similar speeds both in upload and download.